History of Brasília: Social impacts

-Early Years
+Early years

-Cultural Development
+Cultural development

 The University of Brasília was officially opened in 1962 by founders Darcy Ribeiro, an anthropologist, and Anísio Teixeira, an educator.
 Oscar Niemeyer designed the main campus building for the university, nicknamed Minhoção or 'Big Worm', which completed construction in 1971.
 The university shared a goal similar to the social aim of constructing Brasília, "to renew the methods of learning and to teach towards the future."
 The University contributed greatly to the cultural development of the city and a focus on the arts.
 In 1962, the Central Institute of the Arts was opened by Alcides da Rocha Miranda, which led to a greater presence of art academics in the Brasília.

 It was in this same time period that the first literary works from the city were being published and gaining traction, with the first literary anthologies, Poetas de Brasília and Contistas de Brasília, released in 1962 and 1964 respectively.
 In 1965 the first 'Brasília Festival of Brazilian Film' was held, and is today one of the oldest and largest film festivals in Brazil.

-Changing Political Status
+Changing political status

 Brazil underwent significant changes from 1964 onwards, when a military coup d‘etat ousted then president João Goulart due to economic and social crises.
 Goulart’s left leaning policies were particularly attacked in the face of inflation nearing 80% annually, a large amount of which was attributable to Kubitschek’s presidency and the vast deficit expenditure on Brasília.
 The coup was centred in Brasília, which significantly damaged the city's social identity as a futuristic and optimistic symbol of national pride.

 A process of re-democratisation began in the 1980’s which was officially formalised in the drafting of a new constitution in 1988.
 The new constitution redefined the political rights of the Federal District, and Brasília within, by giving it more political independence and less direct reliance on the Federal government.
 Article 32 of the constitution outlines that the Federal District is given the same rights as all other states and municipalities including the election of a Governor and Vice-Governor, whilst maintaining that it is not to be further divided into municipalities.
 Since the constitution the district has had the unique simultaneous definition as a state and municipality of Brazil.

-Modern Era
+Modern era

 Since the end of Brazil's military government in the 1980's, Brasília has been a cultural hub, especially for music.
 Numerous rock, punk and grunge bands formed and began more readily releasing music in the freer cultural climate, inspired by similar musical movements in the US and UK.
 Legião Urbana was one of the most famous groups, who released their first album in 1985.
 They were recognised by Rolling Stone for their song, 'Que país é este?' and their lead singer Renata Russo.
 The rise of these groups was credited with beginning to shift the identity of Brasília away from its complicated political history and towards the arts.